Writing Dockerfiles and Building Images

 operating system commands to execute commands during the build.

-for the example image being used is an example of
+The Dockerfile for the example image being used is an example of

-some simple extensions of the official Python 3.9 Docker image based on Debian Bullseye (python:3.9-bullseye
+some simple extensions of the official Python 3.9 Docker image based on Debian Bullseye (python:3.9-bullseye).

-s to build images, so the same instructions can be used for both tools.
+Like Docker, Podman also uses Dockerfiles to build images, so the same instructions can be used for both tools.

 We will continue with Podman throughout this lesson but the same commands can be used with Docker.